 I’m not sure if this one is worth noting but we experienced turbulence during our short flight to Langkawi.
 Although turbulence happens a lot during flights and most of the time it’s not of concern, we expected an announcement from the captain to reassure everyone’s safety and a reminder to buckle up or stay seated.
 However, there was no announcement of any sort and nothing from the cabin crew either.
 The passengers around us looked at each other in discomfort and held on to the armrests while we gasped from the sudden drop in altitude.

 Nonetheless, we made it to our destination safe and sound.
-Our baby stroller was waiting for us on the ground and we joined the other passengers taking photos and selfies of this brand-new airline as we waved goodbye.
+Our stroller was waiting for us on the ground and we joined the other passengers taking photos and selfies of this brand-new airline as we waved goodbye.

 As one of the core values of MyAirline is inclusivity, the cabin crew uniform was rather unique.
 Flight attendants were wearing red jackets, black pants and white sneakers.
 I love their core value but I can’t say the uniform was visually appealing from the bottom down, at least not for me, but I love their slogan “Fly the New Red”.
 Hmm, but don’t get confused with AirAsia.